 3. Their business model was unprofitable

-With all these happening, AOL decided to act fast instead of smart.
+With everything happening, AOL decided to act fast instead of smart.

 In December 1996, the company shifted from an hourly fee to a monthly fee, which implied a permanent connection.